mataha/necrobat/README.markdown

 # necrobat

-For information on how to install and use this project, see `necrobat.bat`.
+For information on how to install and use this project, see `scripts\necrobat.bat`.